 - Heat skillet over high heat.
 Once it begins to smoke a little, add oil.
 Then swirl around pan for about 15 seconds.

 - Add filets to screaming hot pan and sear on all sides (top, bottom, and all around sides), 2-3 minutes each side.
-After the first turn, add butter, thyme, rosemary, and garlic to pan.
-Baste steaks constantly during the searing process.
+When searing the final side, add butter, thyme, rosemary, and garlic to pan.
+Baste steaks constantly for the last 2-3 minutes.

 - Transfer skillet to oven.
 Cook times - rare: 5 minutes; medium rare: 6 minutes; medium: 7 minutes; anything else: just don't.
 Halfway through cook time, turn steak for even cooking.